 The last part is the resubmittal.
 This is tricky and you want to ensure you aren’t using questions to lead them.
 You want to get the truth of their process down.

-Lastly, but certainly not leastly let’s talk about how buiding permit expediters price their services.
+Lastly, but certainly not least let’s talk about how building permit expediters price their services.
 Most building permit expediters charge in one of three basic ways.
 There is always customizations based on the project being worked on, but these basic categories: hourly, per project, and per action item.

-This is pretty straightforward, any time spent on the project will charged according to the agreed upon rate.
-I can’t give you an average hourly rate because rates are based on: jurisdiction, project size and scope, and deadline.
+This is pretty straightforward, any time spent on the project will be charged according to the agreed upon rate.
+An average hourly rate is hard to configure because rates are based on jurisdiction, project size and scope, and deadline.
 The stricter the jurisdiction or deadline result in higher hourly rates, and bigger more complex projects will be rated higher as well.

 The building permit expediter bases price on the project and provides one price for it.
 Unless there is something outstanding or something pops up this price stays constant.
 You will still need to track how much time is being spent on your project and a good building permit expediter will be giving you status updates at milestones.